How to Prepare for a Contract Audit with the Right Information

 In either case, the following information will be important in most internal control audits:

-• Contract approvals – including signed final contracts as well as approvals required for different clauses and levels financial commitments.
+- Contract approvals – including signed final contracts as well as approvals required for different clauses and levels financial commitments.

-• Change orders – changes to the statement of work or the acceptance criteria for a contracted project.
+- Change orders – changes to the statement of work or the acceptance criteria for a contracted project.
 An audit will often show if these changes are being made ad hoc or through a defined process with one responsible approver.

-• Renewals – evidence that contracts are being reviewed for value before renewal and not simply allowed to auto-renew.
+- Renewals – evidence that contracts are being reviewed for value before renewal and not simply allowed to auto-renew.
 Some organizations associate estimated savings from renegotiation with the contract record.

 Contracts and audits go together.
 Contracts lay out a plan.
 Audits look back to see how the plan is working and suggest course corrections.
 For an audit to be effective, the organization needs information about its contracts.
 The more quickly it can assemble and report on that contract information, the better it will manage its contracts and its business going forward.
+By streamlining and automating various processes, contract management software reduces the time, effort, and risk involved in a contract audit, leading to more accurate and efficient audits.

 Contracts 365 –Leading Contract Management Software for Microsoft 365 Customers

 If your business counts on contracts to function, then contract management software may be right for you.
 Contracts 365 is the leading contract management software for businesses that run Microsoft 365.
 With usability, functionality, and security at the forefront of development, Contracts 365 addresses all aspects of the contract lifecycle through a modern, intuitive interface specific to your users.
-If you would like to learn more, please don’t hesitate to reach out to us or, even better, request a demo, and we can show you how it works in real-time.
+If you would like to learn more, please don’t hesitate to reach out to us or, even better, request and we can show you how it works in real-time.